Construction Debris Recycling

 Implement the plan.

-To help ensure the designated materials are separated from other construction waste, post signage.
+Post-signage to help ensure the designated materials are separated from other construction waste.
 Monitor receptacles to ensure materials aren’t ending up in the wrong container.
 Building inspectors will be spot checking during site visits for other inspections.

 Provide final documentation.

 At the end of the project, fill out the final portions of the Construction Waste Management Plan form and provide documentation of the volumes or weights of recyclables and trash that were generated by your project.